Voice and percussion workshop – singing accompanied by rhythm

-with Isabel Martín & Davide Salvado
+with Teresa Melo & Davide Salvado

 The practice of traditional art must be pleasant in all disciplines but perhaps especially when singing.
 Through body awareness, we will develop the sensory perception of the vocal apparatus to put musicality, communication and the truth of our emotion at the service of the sung words.